-Steve’s weekly benefit rate is 2/3 of his average weekly wage: $269.
+Since Steve’s first day of leave is during the first half of calendar year 2020, his weekly benefit rate is 2/3 of his average weekly wage: $269.

-If Steve is taking his leave on a day by day basis, he will receive 1/7 of his weekly benefit rate for each day he claims: $38 per day.
+If Steve is taking his leave on a day by day basis, he will receive 1/7 of his weekly benefit rate for each day he claims.

 If you have not claimed your maximum benefit amount, you may reestablish a claim within the same 12-month period to care for a different family member, or during or following employment with a different employer.

 You can change your address in our records by logging in to your account and updating your online profile.
 Otherwise, you must notify us in writing of a new or corrected address.

 - Your full name

 - Your former address

 - Your Social Security number – we cannot identify your claim without it